celo-org/docs/blog/23-12-22- how-to-become-a-web3-developer/how-to-be-a-web3-developer.md

 ## Are web3 developers in demand?

-There is a high demand for web3 developers in the labor market.
+There is a high demand for web3 developers in the market.
 Companies and startups looking to create decentralized products for the public require highly skilled professionals in DApp language to bring these products to life.

 ## Why the Celo ecosystem is perfect for every developer